 (5) Net loss per common share.
-The computation of the net loss per common share for the three-month periods ended March 31, 2002 and 2001 excludes the effect of potential common stock, as the effect would be anti-dilutive.
-The following is a reconciliation of the weighted-average number of shares outstanding used in the computation of the basic and diluted loss per common share:
+Common share equivalents to purchase 347,987 and 345,350 shares of common stock for the three and six month periods ended June 30, 2002, have been excluded from the basic and fully diluted calculations of loss per share, as there inclusion would be anti-dilutive.
+The following is a reconciliation of the weighted-average number of shares outstanding used in the computation of the basic loss per common share: